Set up your dev environment for extending Teams apps across Microsoft 365

 Turn on Upload custom apps, and select Save.

-Enroll your developer tenant for Office 365 Targeted releases
+Enroll your developer tenant for Microsoft 365 Targeted Releases

-To enroll your test tenant for Office 365 targeted releases:
+To enroll your test tenant for Microsoft 365 Targeted Releases:

 Sign in to Microsoft 365 admin center with your test tenant credentials.